-Reason: To enable the Local Planning Authority to maintain proper control of the premises as certain other forms of user for these premises would be likely to affect adversely the amenities of the locality and in accordance with Policies CS38 and CS41 Bournemouth Local Plan: Core Strategy (2012.) and 5.2 of the District Wide Local Plan (2002.)
+Reason: To enable the Local Planning Authority to maintain proper control of the premises in accordance with Policies CS38 and CS41 Bournemouth Local Plan: Core Strategy (2012.) and 5.2 and 5.10 of the District Wide Local Plan (2002.)